We have five factories and 19 years of experience in plant extracts

 3.9 Bone Health

-The anti-inflammatory and antioxidant properties of Citrus bioflavonoids may also contribute to bone health by reducing inflammation and oxidative stress, which can lead to bone loss.
+The anti-inflammatory and antioxidant properties of citrus bioflavonoids may also contribute to bone health by reducing inflammation and oxidative stress, which can lead to bone loss.

 3.10 Neuroprotective Effects